USRC Apache

-The second USS Apache was a United States Coast Guard cutter that served in the United States Navy as a patrol vessel from 1917-1919.

-Apache was built in 1891 as the United States Revenue Cutter Service cutter USRC Galveston by Reeder and Sons at Baltimore, Maryland.
-In 1900, her name was changed to USRC Apache and, upon the creation of the U.S. Coast Guard in 1915, she became USCGC Apache.
+USRC Apache was a United States Revenue Cutter Service cutter that served in the United States Navy as a patrol vessel from 6 April 1917 to 28 August 1919.
+During the time she served with the Navy she was known as USS Apache.
+She was built in 1891 as the United States Revenue Cutter Service cutter USRC Galveston by Reeder and Sons at Baltimore, Maryland.
+On 30 December 1904, her name was changed to USRC Apache and, upon the creation of the U.S. Coast Guard in 1915, she became USCGC Apache.

+Construction

+As Galveston she was constructed as an iron-hulled twin-screw vessel powered by a compound-expansion steam engine with one screw per cylinder.
+In 1904, during a yard availability, she was re-powered with a triple-expansion steam engine and converted to a single screw.
+Her original clipper bow was changed to a plumb stem during her rebuilding.